The Department of Recreation and Leisure Studies is a division of the Faculty of Health

 Andrea Gardi is working in her dream job as the Director of Projects and Operations at Regional Tourism Organization 4 Inc. Part of her role is to expand tourism in the local areas of Waterloo, Stratford, and many other towns and cities through coordinating digital/physical hygiene projects that improve visitor experience.
 As a world leading institution in recreation and leisure, Andrea knew that coming to the University of Waterloo to pursue a Master's degree would be the best way for her to prepare for a successful career in tourism.

-Joe's PhD research examines the capacity of online gaming to create community and friendships that can transcend the online space.
+The world of video games is evolving.
+Not only has gaming become a massively popular spectator sport, even universities are growing their varsity rosters with e-sports teams.
+Joe Todd's PhD Recreation and Leisure studies research examines the capacity of online gaming to create community and friendships that can transcend the online space.

 Arany Sivasubramaniam has always had a passion for health care.
 For as long as she can remember being able to help people has always been something that she cares about.
 Now enrolled as a PhD Aging, Health and Well-being student her research is looking at how to abolish the medical industrial complex by looking at the experiences of the BIPOC community.